vittorioromeo/bcs_thesis/source/20_ecs/12_ee_ooc.md

 #### Message-based

 Similarly to the object-oriented approach, using lightweight messages and a mediator `message_queue` class can reduce coupling and make communication between behaviors much easier to manage.
-The implementation is essentially equivalent to the previously shown one: the base `behavior` type will provide a `virtual handle_message(const message&)` function that derived behavior types can override.
+The implementation is essentially equivalent to the one previously shown: the base `behavior` type will provide a `virtual handle_message(const message&)` function that derived behavior types can override.